 Simple Order, Difficult Assembly

 The S22i exercise bike is around $2,000 with various opportunities to finance.
 On Amazon, you can pay $111.11 each month over the course of 18 months interest-free.
 On the NordicTrack website, threshold delivery is $200 as opposed to Amazon’s free scheduled delivery if you have Prime.
-Check out my guide to building a budget home gym on Amazon here.

 The assembly process is slightly complicated, due in part to the variety of pieces to attach.
 Unlike some bikes where handlebars and footers may already be attached, the S22i demands that you put every single part in its place.
 The unboxing alone took me a good 10 minutes, because everything is individually wrapped.
 On the upside, each piece was in excellent condition.

 Since the bike is 203 pounds and fairly bulky when assembled, I recommend deciding where your S22i will live before putting it together.

 It’s possible to assemble the bike alone, because I did it.
 However, the console is large and a little awkward, and NordicTrack recommends that two people tackle the job.
 You’ll need to use your own Phillips-head screwdriver, but NordicTrack provides two Allen wrenches and a regular wrench.